Get help with your academic writing

 - Your faculty building.
 (CAW rotates visits to each faculty on a weekly basis).

-- CAW’s reception area (opposite the Library entrance closest to the Engineering and Computing building).
+- CAW’s reception area, opposite the Library entrance closest to the Frank Whittle building (previously known as the Engineering and Computing building).

 The full schedule is available on CAW’s student portal pages and students can attend any of the sessions listed (opens new window).